A Limit on the Total Lepton Number in the Universe from BBN and the CMB: Non-Adiabatic MSW Transitions

 As discussed in Refs.~\cite{Froustey:2021azz,Domcke:2025lzg}, in most of the parameter space, the MSW transitions are adiabatic, i.e.\ the change in the Hamiltonian ${\cal H}$ is slow compared to the frequency of synchronous oscillations.
-The latter describe the aligned precession of the asymmetry vectors of all momentum modes around the Hamiltonian in $SU(N)$ space~\cite{Pastor:2001iu,Dolgov:2002ab,Abazajian:2002qx,Wong:2002fa,Mangano:2010ei,Froustey:2021azz}.
+The latter describe the aligned precession of the asymmetry vectors of all momentum modes around the Hamiltonian in $SU(N)$ space~\cite{Pastor:2001iu,Dolgov:2002ab,Abazajian:2002qx,Wong:2002fa,Mangano:2010ei,Froustey:2021azz}, and are due to the domination of the $V_{s}$ term in the QKEs throughout the evolution.
+In this case, the density matrices become aligned with $V_{s}$ (i.e.\ the commutators $[V_{s},\rho] \simeq [V_{s},\bar{\rho}]\simeq 0$ vanish) and thus to good approximation one can set $V_s=0$ in the QKEs.
+This is what we refer to as adiabatic approximation, see also Ref.~\cite{Domcke:2025lzg}.
 However, in particular flavor directions, the frequency of synchronous oscillations can become anomalously small, resulting in non-adiabatic MSW transitions and consequently a non-adiabatic evolution of the number densities $n_\alpha$.
 In Ref.~\cite{Domcke:2025lzg} this was investigated for the (first) muon-driven MSW transition and the first electron-driven MSW transition, finding good agreement between analytical estimations of the synchronous oscillation frequency, the momentum-averaged numerical results, and the full momentum-dependent numerical results of~\cite{Froustey:2021azz,Froustey:2024mgf}.
 The presence of non-adiabatic MSW transitions significantly impacts the final neutrino asymmetries, leading to specific flavor directions in which the asymmetry washout is particularly strong or weak.
 In particular, the non-adiabatic muon-driven MSW occurring for $ \xi_\mu = - \xi_\tau$ (i.e.\ $\xi_e = \xi_\text{tot}$) decreases the final asymmetry while the first non-adiabatic electron MSW occurring for $ \xi_e = - \xi_\tau$ (i.e.\ $ \xi_\mu = \xi_\text{tot}$) in NH and for $ \xi_e = - \xi_\mu$ (i.e.\ $ \xi_\mu = - \xi_e$) in IH leads to larger remaining asymmetry~\cite{Domcke:2025lzg}.

 In this appendix, we point out the role of a non-adiabatic second electron-driven MSW transition, which has not been investigated so far.
 The transition occurs when the off-diagonal elements of the vacuum Hamiltonian proportional to $\Delta m_{21}^2$ come to dominate over $(V_c)_{11}$, which occurs around $3\,\mathrm{MeV}$.
 At this point in time, the asymmetries have already dropped significantly compared to their initial values.
 We observe non-adiabatic second electron-driven MSW transitions in NH for e.g.\ $\xi_\mu \simeq \xi_\tau$ when $L \ll |\xi_\alpha|$, see left panels of Fig.~\ref{fig:2eMSW}.
 Contrary to the non-adiabatic MSW transitions discussed in Refs.~\cite{Froustey:2021azz,Domcke:2025lzg}, in this case we can not assign this phenomenon to an anomalously slow frequency of the synchronous oscillations, but instead we associate it with a particularly rapid change in the Hamiltonian, due to the rapid washout of asymmetries.